 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-Shipboard accommodations; kayaking, stand up paddleboarding; video chronicle of your trip; all meals onboard ship; non-alcoholic beverages onboard ship.
+Transfer from Crowne Plaza Los Angeles Harbor Hotel to ship; shipboard accommodations; kayaking, stand up paddleboarding; video chronicle of your trip; all meals onboard ship; soft drinks onboard ship.
 Subject to change without notice.

-Airfare; optional diving; individual transfers; baggage/accident/cancellation insurance; items of a personal nature such as alcoholic beverages, Internet, etc.; gratuities to ship’s crew at your discretion; fuel surcharge may apply.
+Airfare; optional scuba diving; transfers to/from ship; baggage/accident/cancellation insurance; items of a personal nature such as alcoholic beverages, Internet, etc.; gratuities to ship’s crew at your discretion; fuel surcharge may apply.